Can My Resume Be 2 Pages?

 - Applicants switching to a new industry

-When Is It Okay to Have a 2-Page Resume?
+When Is It OK to Have a 2-Page Resume?

 Job seekers who can benefit from using a two-page resume include: